rajabishek/swift-essentials/manuscript/04_solid.md

     }
 }
 ```
 Here we have a violation of the Interface Segregation Principle.
 Here the `generate` method of the `Controller` class depends on the `ReportManager` class for its implementation.
-The `ReportManager` class has two methods one for generating a report and another for uploading the report.
-Here the `generate` method of the `Controller` class depends on `generateReport` bu does not care about `uploadReport`.
+The `ReportManager` class has two methods one for generating a report and another for uploading a report.
+Here the `generate` method of the `Controller` class depends on `generateReport` but does not care about `uploadReport`.
 Let’s take advantage of Swift’s protocols to fix this to adhere to the Interface Segregation Principle.
 ```swift
 protocol CanGenerateReport {
     var data: [String] { get }